Visions and Values

 Archbishop Desmond Tutu

 Whilst the school promotes Christian values and attitudes including kindness, honesty, forgiveness, respect for others, good manners, loyalty and perseverance, we welcome children of all faiths and none.
 The school provides a caring family atmosphere, in keeping with the ethos of a church school.
 It is also part of the local community and views education as a partnership between home and school, working with parents for the good of the children.
+Our Christian Vision is a true reflection of the day to day work that we do together as a school community to make our world a better place.

 We have six Christian Values which are woven throughout our curriculum, our ethos and our religious education.
 These are hope, trust, forgiveness, friendship, respect and peace.